LDO-CERT/orochi/README.md

 - uses Postgresql to save users, analysis metadata such status and errors.
 - uses MailHog to manage the users registration emails
 - use Redis for cache
+- Kibana interface is provided for ElasticSearch maintenance (checking indexes, deleting if something hangs)

 ## Getting started